zsoldosp/django-currentuser/README.rst

   * drop support for Django 4.0 and 4.1
 * 0.6.1

-  * remove project transfer jrning from README in order not to scare people away from the j
+  * remove project transfer warning from README in order not to scare people away from the project
 * 0.6.0

   * add support for Django 4.0, 4.1, and 4.2